pypa/pipx/README.md

 rm -r ~/.local/pipsi
 ```

-There will still be symlinks in `~/.local/bin` that point to `~/.local/pipsi/venvs`.
-If you reinstall the same packages with `pipx`, the symlinks will be overwritten with valid symlinks that point to the new pipx directory in `~/.local/pipx/venvs`.
+There will still be files in `~/.local/bin` that point to `~/.local/pipsi/venvs`.
+If you reinstall the same packages with `pipx`, the files will be overwritten with valid files that point to the new pipx directory in `~/.local/pipx/venvs`.
 You may also want to remove files in `~/.local/bin`, but be sure the files you delete there were created by pipsi.

 ## How does this compare with `pip-run`?
 [run with this](https://github.com/jaraco/pip-run) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.